beeper/matrix-spec-proposals/proposals/XXXX-explicit-read-receipts-on-event-send.md

 > When the user updates their read receipt (either by using the API or by sending an event),
 > notifications prior to and including that event MUST be marked as read.

 This leads to overly complicated implementations on both the client and the server.
-Clients that wish to update the read receipt upon opening the room need to traverse the timeline to figure out which event is the last one not sent by them to send the read receipt for.
-Homeservers need to be have code to clear notification counts on both read receipts and event sends.
+Each codebase needs to comapre the sender of events as well as the read receipts in order to handle marking the room as read, clearning notification counts, and displaying read markers for other users.
 This code is complex and leads to bugs, such as https://github.com/matrix-org/synapse/issues/14837

 ## Proposal

 The homeserver should generate a public (`m.read`) read receipt for the user whenever the user sends an event to the room.
 The receipt should point at the newly created event.
-This receipt should be generated prior to calculating notification counts or push rules, simplifying the logic.
+This receipt should be generated prior to calculating notification counts or push rules.
+This means the concept of "where the user has read up to" is simplified to just a read receipt, where previously it was the greater value of the user's read receipt and their last sent event.

 Clients should receive this receipt at the same time as receiving the event itself back from the homeserver (in the same /sync payload).
 The read receipt can't be sent prior to the event, as the